OpenSourceFellows/hackathon-pilot/README.md

 <img width="1403" alt="Screen Shot 2022-01-11 at 12 11 23 PM" src="https://user-images.githubusercontent.com/9143339/149014160-d58e2a73-969a-49fa-ae8f-1734b19d1832.png">

 ## Story
+Indigenous people protect over 80% of the world's diversity, this hackathon is an opening conversation for us to start understanding our relationship with our earth and the very ground we stand on today as sentient.

 Land acknowledgement is an important first step, the journey is to remember that sustainability happens when we transform the dynamic of land belonging to us to how we can belong to the land we occupy.